 Salafism and the Muslim Brotherhood in Egypt

 Before going any further, we must distinguish between these two trends.
 Like any Arab political movement, Islamism must be understood in its proper historical context.
 The central question of modern Egyptian intellectual thought is how to deal with a decline made clear by French and British occupations and subsequent Western hegemony over the country.
 Non-Islamists generally viewed these developments through the lens of imperialism against weak states and therefore advocated adopting the tools of Western strength to propel Egypt forward.
 Islamists, however, have a much different interpretation of what went wrong and what to do about it.
-In their perspective,
+In their perspective, Egypt declined precisely because Islam, the system which governed the country for a thousand years, was marginalized at the expense of inferior Western ideas.
+Their approach to reform is to re-Islamicize society and rid it of what they consider corrupting Western influences such as secularism.[vi]
+Islamists agree on this general end goal but what distinguishes movements is their strategy for achieving it.

 The difference between the Salafis and the Ikhwan is “a matter of degree rather than a sharp divide,” explains Marc Lynch, an American professor of Arab politics.
 He describes the Muslim Brotherhood, which since its founding in Egypt in 1928 has been the most influential reform movement, as “highly pragmatic, not particularly textual, and focused on carving out deep Islamic spaces in society through deep participation in society.”[vii]
 The Brotherhood’s approach can be described as comprehensive because it uses all of the tools at its disposal to bring about reform, including politics.
 Close to the Ikhwan are independent Islamists such as the cleric Yusuf al-Qaradawi, intellectuals Fahmy Howedi and Tariq al-Bishri, and the preacher Amr Khalid who may disagree over details but generally follow the same strategy of Islamization through deep engagement in society.
 Members of this group often describe themselves as adherents to Wasatiya, a term popularized in the 1980s by Qaradawi to describe an Islamic centrism positively distinguished from more conservative Islamists and violent groups like al-Qaeda.